I’ll be speaking on ways internal controls can increase trust at the upcoming AICPA Not-for-Profit Industry conference in Washington in June.

 - Grant recipients can go along ways towards keeping funders happy by ensuring the organization has strong systems of internal controls that prevent good grants from going bad.

-We saw in our last post that grant fraud (not to mention waste and abuse of taxpayer funds) takes place when there are these three key elements:
+Grant fraud along with waste and abuse of taxpayer funds takes place when these three key elements align: